 With time running out and the scores level at 18-18, Briers held his nerve to earn a sixth straight Super League win for Tony Smith's Wire.

-When the two sides, who met in both major finals last season, faced each other at Headingley in April, it was two tries from England man Hall that helped his side to a 28-22 victory.
+When the two sides, who met in both major finals last season, it was two tries from England man Hall that helped his side to a 28-22 victory.